getify/You-Dont-Know-JS/async & performance/ch4.md

 // 1 9 33 105 321 969
 ```

 **Note:** Because our `something` *iterator* always returns `done:false`, this `for..of` loop would run forever, which is why we put the `break` conditional in.
-It's totally OK for iterators to be never-ending, but there are also plenty of cases where the *iterator* will run over a finite set of values and eventually return a `done:true`.
+It's totally OK for iterators to be never-ending, but there are also cases where the *iterator* will run over a finite set of values and eventually return a `done:true`.

-The `for..of` loop automatically calls `next()` for each iteration -- note that it doesn't pass any values in -- and it will automatically terminate on receiving a `done:true`.
+The `for..of` loop automatically calls `next()` for each iteration -- it doesn't pass any values in to the `next()` -- and it will automatically terminate on receiving a `done:true`.
+It's quite handy for looping over a set of data.

 Of course, you could manually loop over iterators, calling `next()` and checking for the `done:true` condition to know when to stop.

 ```js
 for (